-Thomas Jefferson is known as one of the United States' founding fathers, and he was a true Renaissance Man.
+Thomas Jefferson is known as one of the United States' founding fathers, and as a true Renaissance Man.
 He became president in 1801, but he was also a scientist, an inventor, an architect, and even a philosopher.
-He made accomplishments in the age of those fields that are still remembered today — thought slightly outshined a little by his diplomatic prowess.
+He made accomplishments in each of those fields that are still remembered today — thought slightly outshined by his diplomatic prowess.

 The founding father had his hand in many things, so let's take a look at just seven of his inventions that might surprise you.

 First on the list of inventions is that of a revolving bookstand.
 This may not seem like a remarkable revelation nowadays, but remember, back in the 1800s, books were all people had to garner new knowledge from.
 Just like you have multiple tabs open on your internet browser, the book stand Thomas Jefferson designed allowed for multiple books to be viewed at the same time.